Click for map

 In the Zardini guide to the Road for travellers towards Bolzano, which I acquired in January 2013, the photograph across Andraz is an updated one:

-This postcard is by Zardini also, from around the same time, in my estimation:
+This postcard is also credited to Zardini also, and is, from my estimation, from about the same date:

 Not long after discovering these pictures, I bought this postcard after an on-line search.

 It pre-dates Zardini’s photograph, in my opinion.
 All of Zardini’s photos show a pair of buildings beside the road, just right of the centre of the photo.
 These are not there in this earlier picture.
-Notice also the more extensive woodland in the older photo.
-The woods may have been thinned to meet the need for wood for buildings etc during the nearby WW1 fighting.
+Notice also the more extensive woodland in the older photo, however.
+The woods are almost certain to have been thinned to meet the need for wood for buildings etc during the nearby WW1 fighting a few kilometres up The Road at Falzarego, and at Col di Lana.

-Those white buildings by the Road include the Albergo Andraz, seen in this Ghedina postcard from the 1950s or early 1960s:
+Those white buildings by the Road, towards the bottom left of the postcard above, include the Albergo Andraz, which is seen in this Ghedina postcard from the 1950s or early 1960s:

 By September 2013, the Albergo had been a semi-derelict shell for many years: